-Participants on Community Employment (CE) schemes cannot claim another Social Welfare payment at the same time.
+Participants on Community Employment (CE) schemes cannot claim another Social Welfare payment at the same time, so you will not receive an Invalidity Pension payment and Community Employment training allowance at the same time.

 Invalidity Pension - Back to Work Enterprise Allowance: If you wish to pursue self-employment as a full-time option you can apply for the Back to Work Enterprise Allowance through the Department of Social Protection if you have been in receipt of Invalidity Pension for 9 months or more.